Aboriginal Business Administration Certificate

 Upon successful completion, students may choose to apply to the Bachelor of Commerce degree program during the regular application period.
 Students in good standing who have met ABAC program standards will be automatically admitted to the B.Comm degree program.

 Introduction to the marketing concept in business.
 Business activities are analyzed from the point of view of recognition, stimulation and satisfaction of consumer demand.

-- COMM 306: Business Decision Making II
+- COMM 306: Ethics and Strategic Decision Making

 - COMM 347: Aboriginal Business in Canada